 How does a Scottish Trust Deed work?

-How A Trust Deed In Scotland Works.
-A Trust Deed is legally binding agreement between you and your creditors to pay back only what you can afford towards your debts over a set period.
-You make one lower, affordable monthly repayment typically 48 months and any remaining debt left at the end of the term is legally written off.
+In brief, A Protected Trust Deed is a legally binding agreement between you and the people you owe money to (creditors) to pay back only what you can reasonably afford towards your debts over a set period.
+You will make one lower, affordable monthly repayment for a typical period of 48 months.
+Any remaining debt left at the end of the term is legally written off.

-How do I apply for a Trust Deed?
+How do I apply for a Scottish Trust Deed?

 Related Articles